ruFFaa/AgentVault/docs/user_guide/cli.md

 ## Installation

-*(Link to main installation guide - coming soon)*
+Please refer to the main [Installation Guide](../installation.md) for instructions on installing the CLI using `pip`.

 ## Core Commands

-The CLI is structured around several main commands:
+The CLI is structured around several main commands.
+Get an overview by running:

 ```bash
 agentvault_cli --help
 ```

-This will show the main available command groups.

 ### `config`